 Residency Requirements for Admission

 Residents of South Carolina as defined by state law are independent persons who have been domiciled in South Carolina for a period of no less than 12 months who have full-time employment in the state and the dependents of such person.
 Payment of South Carolina property taxes or living with relatives other than parents except under court decree is not a factor in determining legal state residence.
-If there is any question, contact the Registrar at 661-8351 or the Financial Aid Office at 661-8085.
+If there is any question, contact the Director of Admissions for new students, Registrar, or the Finanical Aid Office if you have met one or more of the requiements above.

 The South Carolina Illegal Immigration Reform Act requires that all students currently attending FDTC provide proof of residency in order to remain in school.